ethersphere/swarm-guide/contents/introduction.rst

 Reporting a bug and contributing
 -------------------------------------

 Issues are tracked on github and github only.
-Swarm related issues and PRs are labeled with swarm:
+Swarm related issues and PRs are labeled with Swarm:

 * https://github.com/ethereum/go-ethereum/labels/swarm
 * https://github.com/ethersphere/go-ethereum/issues